Citymonstret/Kvantum/PROGRESS.md

 ### 4.1 Account System
 Kvantum comes with an account system, that is meant to remove the need for account management boilerplate.
 * SQLite Account database implementation
-* MongoDB Account database implemenation
+* MongoDB Account database implementation
 * Account server-cache
 * Account session binding
 * Account data management
 * Account creation
 * Password management
-* Account role (permssion) system with API and persistent role storage
+* Account role (permission) system with API and persistent role storage

 ### 4.2 Plugin System
 Kvantum has a plugin system implementation that allows plugins to be loaded by the server at runtime